 The program is designed so that it can be completed in four years; all requirements must normally be completed within six years from first enrolment.
+Normal course-load is three courses per semester.
 The formally defined time-frame for progress through the program is as follows: